savoirtech/black-box-system-test-dmp/README.md

-Notice the left side of the `:` in the port declaration is `application-http-port`, which informs the docker-maven-plugin to dynamically allocate a host port and then populate that port number in the Maven property of the same name.
-The number on the right side of the `:` is the containers internal port number - 8080 in this case, the port number on which our application is listening for web requests.
+Notice the left side of the `:` in the port declaration is `application-http-port`, which informs the docker-maven-plugin to dynamically allocate a host port and then populate a Maven property of the same name with that port number for its value.
+The number on the right side of the `:` is the container’s internal port number - 8080 in this case, the port number on which our application is listening for web requests.

 The commented-out `5005:5005` port mapping is a convenience to simplify the effort needed to debug the application while it is running inside the container.
+Uncommenting this line grants access to the applications debug port inside the container from the host port 5005.
+Note that the image is also created with `JAVA_TOOL_OPTIONS` configured with debugging enabled for the application.

 #### Handling Errors in the Test